Category Archives: The Modern Era (1227-1936)

 All about John Leonhard Dober (1706-1766)

-An important event in Leonhard’s life took place in 1731 when Anton, a former African slave from St. Thomas, visited Herrnhut.
-Count Zinzendorf, on whose land the village was built, had met Anton in Copenhagen, Denmark, where he was employed as a servant.
+In 1731 a life-changing event moved Leonhard in a new direction.
+A former African slave from St. Thomas named Anton visited Herrnhut.
+Count Zinzendorf, on whose land the village was built, had become acquainted with Anton in Copenhagen, Denmark, where he was employed as a servant.
 Anton, who was baptized, impressed Zinzendorf and his traveling companions with his accounts of the situation on St. Thomas where Africans lived under the harshest of conditions.
 Zinzendorf sent Anton to Herrnhut where he told the congregation about his sister on St. Thomas who was “eager to learn about Christianity if only God would send someone to teach her.”

-Leonhard felt he should be the person to go to the Caribbean island and tell the slaves “about their Savior.”
-The Church, however was not quick to rush into such an enterprise, and it took another year until Dober and David Nitschmann, his fellow missionary, received permission for travel there.
-The day they left Herrnhut, August 21, 1732, marks the beginning of mission work of the Moravian Church.
+Leonhard felt he should be the person to go to the Caribbean island and tell the slaves about their Savior.
+The Church, however was not quick to rush into such an enterprise, and it took another year until Dober and David Nitschmann, his fellow missionary, received permission to leave.
+The day they left Herrnhut, August 21, 1732, marks the beginning of the remarkable missionary work of the Moravian Church.

 After being sent out by Count Zinzendorf, the two traveled from Herrnhut to Copenhagen, Denmark, where their plan initially met with strong opposition.
 When asked by a court official how they would support themselves, Nitschmann replied,